 Learn how to make Vegan Chickpea Tomato Ragu Sauce with chickpeas and fire-roasted tomatoes!
 This Vegan Chickpea Tomato Ragu has the classic flavors we love but with the plant-based health benefits.
 Oil-free and so delicious!

 Comfort food is here today friends!
-I originally planned on posting this last week, but after you all flipped over the ramen soup pic on Facebook, I switched spots with this ragu.
-It's worth the wait, trust me.
 When I set out to make this ragu sauce, I knew I wanted to use many aspects of the classic dish as possible, sans the meat obviously.
 I think you all know my style enough by now that I love recreating classics and never, ever skimp on flavor.
 So, that meant the classic trio of celery, carrot and onion and of course, red wine, in this classic (flavor-wise) ragu.
-You can't make a ragu without these because otherwise, it's just a spaghetti sauce, lol.
-Those veggies are a must and although I didn't use meat, the flavor is reminiscent of the classic, which is the whole point when I want to recreate dishes I loved before going vegan.
+You can’t make a ragu without these because otherwise, it’s just a spaghetti sauce, lol.
+Those veggies are a must and although I didn’t use meat, the flavor is reminiscent of the classic, which is the whole point when I want to recreate dishes I loved before going vegan.
 I also appropriately named this a tomato ragu because I used a good amount of tomatoes.
 Hello, flavor.

 Instead of meat, I went with chickpeas.
 I considered lentils, but it seems everybody does lentils in their tomato sauces or bolognese sauces and I really just can’t seem to get enough of chickpeas.